rspec/relish-root-repo/features/TwoMinuteTutorial.md

 Run the example and bask in the joy that is green.

 <pre style="color:green;">
-$ rspec bowling_spec.rb --color --format doc
+$ rspec game_spec.rb --color --format doc

 Bowling
   #score